 Advertising business running smoothly

-Thanks to online advertising, profits at Google parent Alphabet also shot up nearly 60 percent to $11.2 billion, while revenues grew 14 percent to $46.2 billion.
+Thanks to online advertising, profits at Google parent Alphabet also shot up by almost 60 percent to $11.2 billion, while revenues grew by 14 percent to $46.2 billion.

-After a slowdown in the previous quarter, Google's advertising business was running smoothly again and contributed the largest share of revenue at 37.1 billion dollars.
-In addition, the advertising revenues of the video subsidiary YouTube, which rose by a third to five billion dollars, as well as the cloud business with IT services on the Internet also flourished.
+After a damper in the previous quarter, Google's advertising business was running smoothly again and contributed the largest share of revenue at 37.1 billion dollars.
+In addition, the advertising revenues of the video subsidiary YouTube, which rose by a third to five billion dollars, and the cloud business with IT services on the Internet also flourished.

 iPhone sales down

-Unlike these companies, Apple still does a large part of its business by selling devices.
-And here Apple had a problem in the past quarter: The new iPhone generation was not presented in September as usual, but only a month later.
+Unlike these companies, Apple still does most of its business by selling devices.
+And this is where Apple had a problem in the past quarter: The new iPhone generation was not presented in September as usual, but only a month later.
 That meant a 7.4 percent drop in profits for the quarter, to $12.7 billion.

-iPhone sales fell by a fifth year-on-year to around 26.4 billion dollars.
-However, the Group's overall revenues still grew by one percent to 64.7 billion dollars.
+Year-on-year, iPhone sales fell by a fifth to around 26.4 billion dollars.
+However, the Group's total revenue still grew by one percent to $64.7 billion.
 This was due to increased business with iPads and Mac computers, among others, as well as with subscriptions for streaming and other services.

-The exciting question now will be whether the Christmas quarter will be as strong as usual for the new iPhone 12.
-Chief financial officer Luca Maestri said in a conference call with analysts that the group expects growth in the business.
+The exciting question now will be whether the Christmas quarter for the new iPhone 12 will be as strong as usual.
+Finance chief Luca Maestri said in a conference call with analysts that the group expects growth in the business.
 Mac sales rose 29 percent last quarter to just over nine billion dollars.
 The iPad business grew 46 percent to $6.8 billion.

-At the same time, the successful tech giants are increasingly being targeted by competition authorities in their home market of the US, where regulators have so far tended to loosen the reins.
-Last week, the US Department of Justice filed a long-awaited competition complaint against Google.
-It accuses the company of playing off its market power in Internet searches and related advertising in a prohibited manner.
+At the same time, the successful tech giants are increasingly being targeted by competition authorities in their home market of the USA, where regulators have so far tended to loosen the reins.
+Last week, for example, the U.S. Department of Justice filed a long-awaited competition lawsuit against Google.
+It accuses the company of playing off its market power in Internet search and related advertising in a prohibited manner.
 (SDA)